Fact Checked

 4) The hidden illness

-As it occurs while asleep, detecting the presence of Obstructive Sleep Apnoea can be difficult.
+As OSA occurs while asleep, detecting the presence can be difficult.
 Many people only become aware of the condition when someone observes their breathing pauses or choking.

 The symptoms may likewise be attributed to a host of other non-related conditions.
 This is why many individuals tend to suffer in silence, exposing themselves to additional health risks over time.